 Moving Forward by Giving Back

-Raleigh Rescue Mission is dedicated to helping these people make a commitment to transforming their lives, and many who commit to the programs spend an average of one year under their roof.
+Raleigh Rescue Mission is dedicated to helping the homeless in Raliegh and Wake County make a commitment to transforming their lives, and many who commit to the programs spend an average of one year under their roof.
 The organization helps them break the cycle of poverty and homelessness and gives them the tools to overcome the negative factors that led to their homelessness in the first place.
-They are there for those who need a second chance and for those who are willing to do the work it takes to rebuild their lives.
+As home builders, this fits well with our mission of delivering dream homes for our clients.

 Saving Grace is a non-profit animal rescue in Wake Forest that is dedicated to helping homeless animals of all types find permanent, loving homes.
-Since it first opened in 2004, they have found homes for more than 22,000 animals.
-Molly Goldston founded this incredible organization because she believed rescue dogs were her own saving grace, and her goal is to help every neglected dog she rescues find their own peace in the arms of loving families.
+Since opening in 2004, Saving Grace has found homes for more than 22,000 animals.
+Molly Goldston founded this incredible organization because she believed rescue dogs were her own saving grace.
+Her goal is to help every neglected dog she rescues find their own loving family.